HoboJoe2/chess-move-frequency/README.md

 1. Download python from python.org
 2. Download the files by clicking the green download button, then clicking download zip.
-3. Open file explorer to where you just downloaded the zip
-4. Extract the zip by right-clicking it and choosing 'extract'
+3. Extract the zip by right-clicking it and choosing 'extract'
-5. Put your pgn file in the extracted folder and call it "pgn_file.pgn" (The name has to be that or the code won't work)
+4. Put your pgn file in the extracted folder and call it "pgn_file.pgn" (The name has to be exact or the code won't work)
-6. Copy the location of the folder by clicking the bar above the files and using Ctrl + C (should be something similar to "C:/This PC/Documents/chess-move-frequency-master" depending on where you put the zip file)
+5. Copy the location of the folder by clicking the bar above the files and using Ctrl + C (should be something like to "C:/This PC/Users/user/Downloads/chess-move-frequency-master")
-7. Open command prompt and type "cd " then paste the location then press enter (Eg. "cd C:/This PC/Users/user/Documents/chess-move-frequency-master")
+6. Open command prompt and type "cd " then paste the location then press enter (Eg. "cd C:/This PC/Users/user/Downloads/chess-move-frequency-master")
-8. Type "pip install -r requirements.txt" then press enter and wait until it finishes
+7. Type "pip install -r requirements.txt" then press enter and wait until it finishes
-9. Close the command prompt
+8. Close the command prompt
-10. Run main.py
+9. Run main.py